dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 - **Dice Rolling for **Randomization****
   - Randomized coordiantes for distress calls
   - Hazardous encounters - Dice roll (or coin flip) for deciding the outcomes of risky actions (engaging with zombies and other hostiles, navigating/looting dangerous terrain, etc.)
-- **Resource Management**
+- **Resource Management System**
   -  Action Points - spendable points that replenish (+2/3) each turn, can be stacked if points arent all used at end of turn.
-      - Used for movement - consumes mech fuel + AP
+      - Used for movement - consumes mech fuel and AP
-      - Used for actions -  consumes energy + AP
+      - Used for actions -  consumes energy and AP
   -  Health - player's physical condition;
       -  -health for bad encounters with zombies/hazards
       -  +health for consuming medkits